Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 who are less familiar with the tools at hand, or who need to jump through administrative hoops to implement a "simple" technical solution.
-Instead, provide specific reasons for _how_ something is simple, e.g., the steps involved, comparison to another process, or the value of time saved.
+Instead, provide specific reasons for _how_ something is simple, e.g., the steps involved, comparison to another process, or the amount of time saved.
 Leave it to the reader to determine _whether_ it is simple for them.

 **3. Is it true?**